RiptideNetworking/Riptide/Docs/manual/overview/get-started.md

 ## Initial Setup

 First of all, we need to tell Riptide how we want information to be logged so that we can see what our code is doing.
-We can do this using the <code><a href="xref:Riptide.Utils.RiptideLogger.Initialize*">RiptideLogger.Initialize</a></code> method, which should be called before we do anything else with Riptide.
+We can do this using the <code><xref:Riptide.Utils.RiptideLogger.Initialize*?displayProperty=nameWithType></code> method, which should be called before we do anything else with Riptide.
 If you're using separate projects for the server and the client, make sure to call it in both.

 ```cs
 RiptideLogger.Initialize(Debug.Log, Debug.Log, Debug.LogWarning, Debug.LogError, false);